 In Niger, community radios are often used by aid agencies to communicate with rural communities.
-Humanitarian organizations also often buy airtime on popular commercial radio stations.
-NGOs and UN bodies also often work together with journalists to cover particular issues.
-17
+Humanitarian organiations also often buy airtime on popular commercial radio stations.17

 In 2008, 17 per cent of Niger's population watched TV on a weekly basis.
-Amongst the urban elite TV5 and France 24 are very popular.
+Amongst the urban elite, TV5 and France 24 are very popular.
 In 2000, Niger's first and most popular private TV channel was launched.
 News programs, foreign films and soap operas and religious programs are most popular.

-In July 2016, around 45 per cent of the people in Niger had a mobile phone subscription.
-18 In 2008, nine per cent of the adults listened to radio via their mobile phones.
-Network coverage is good in the more populated areas in the south and west, but more sparsely in the north.
-19 Two out of four network providers also offer money transfer services.
-20 laboratory?utm source=Refugees+Deeply&utm campaign=8abd1fd316-
+In July 2016, around 45 per cent of the people in Niger had a mobile phone subscription.18 In 2008, nine per cent of the adults listened to radio via their mobile phones.
+Network coverage is good in the more populated areas in the south and west, but more sparse in the north.19 Two out of four network providers offer money transfer services.20